Who We Are

 Established in 1976, Breckenridge Outdoor Education Center (BOEC) is a 501(c)3 non-profit educational organization, accredited by the Association of Experiential Education and the Professional Ski Instructors Association.
-BOEC is an active chapter of Disabled Sports USA and a promoter of Leave No Trace.
+BOEC is an active chapter of Move United and a promoter of Leave No Trace.
 BOEC is a certified and permitted operator on US Forest Service and Bureau of Land Management lands and rivers.

 Programs are offered throughout the year, including open enrollment courses for individuals and custom designed courses for groups, agencies and organizations.
 Activities include downhill and cross-country skiing, snowboarding and snowshoeing in the winter; and rock climbing, wilderness camping, rafting, canoeing, paddle boarding, adaptive cycling, high and low ropes courses and team initiatives in the summer.

 2021 marks BOEC’s 45th year of proudly serving adults and children with a wide array of disabilities and special needs from throughout Colorado and the United States including 10 other countries.
 In our 2018-19 fiscal year we managed over 10,000 programming days in our Adaptive Ski & Snowboard, Wilderness, and Intern Programs for more than 2,700 individual participants.

 The three main programs of BOEC are:

 - Adaptive Ski Program – Accessible downhill and cross-country skiing and snowboarding based out of Breckenridge and Keystone Ski Resorts.

 - Wilderness Program – Accessible whitewater rafting, canoeing, camping, backpacking, snowshoeing, ropes course, climbing wall and team initiatives.
 Offering multi-day camps at our 39-acre Breckenridge program site and also travel to scenic outdoor areas in Colorado and Utah.